Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tra Nhieu Traditional Craft Village is under construction.
 Photo: VINH LOC

 For nearly 2 months now, Mr. Hy has been working in the Tra Nhieu Traditional Craft Village tourist area under construction a few hundred meters from his house.
-His main job is weaving baskets and performing for visitors.
+His main job is weaving bamboo baskets and performing for visitors.
 In particular, he has passed on the craft to two "disciples", also 70 years old.
-Every day, Mr. Hy is paid 300,000 VND, which is considered an additional income to take care of fish sauce and salt, and weddings.
+Every day, Mr. Hy is paid 300,000 VND, which is considered as extra income to take care of fish sauce, salt, and weddings.

-Mr. Quan Trai (Tra Dong village), who claimed to be Mr. Hy's student, admitted that he had known a little about bamboo craft before, but he was not good at weaving bamboo baskets, so he followed Mr. Hy to learn the craft so that when the tourist area opens to welcome visitors, he can show them to them.
-Currently, Mr. Trai and his students have finished weaving 4 baskets, and the goal is to complete about 10 baskets, enough for a rowing team to take visitors to Tra Nhieu coconut forest.
+Mr. Quan Trai (Tra Dong village), who claimed to be Mr. Hy's student, admitted that he knew a little about bamboo craft before, but he couldn't weave bamboo baskets, so he followed Mr. Hy to learn the craft so that when the tourist area opens to welcome visitors, he can show them to them.
+Currently, Mr. Trai and his students have finished weaving 4 baskets, the goal is to complete about 10 baskets, enough for a rowing team to take visitors to Tra Nhieu coconut forest.

-“The reason I learned to weave baskets is first because I like this profession because it has been associated with my grandparents since ancient times but is now completely lost.
-Second, I want to learn how to show tourists when they visit the village, because if I weave baskets to sell, I won’t be able to make enough money for the effort,” Mr. Trai explained.
+“The reason I learned to weave bamboo baskets is firstly because I like this profession because it has been associated with my grandparents since ancient times but now it has all disappeared.
+Secondly, I want to know how to show tourists when they visit the village, because if I weave baskets to sell, I won’t be able to make enough money for the effort,” Mr. Trai explained.

 th2.jpg